29 April 2018

 Celebrating the "cliche" moments of life

-To paraphrase a certain photographer, sunsets and sunrises are just so...incredibly...cliche.
+To paraphrase a certain photographer, photos of sunsets and sunrises are just so...incredibly...cliche.

 Personally, I don't think Catherine Opie can comprehend the pure drama of the sun's disappearing and reappearing acts.
 How can one possibly say that the colors, warmth, and sheer energy of something as important to all of life on this planet are simply..."meh"?